More Like This

 Getting into shape for the climb was no easy task.
 She had to completely revamp her daily schedule and work on her physical fitness with the utmost care and diligence.
 After two months, Raha felt that she was finally ready to take up her first mountain.

 Booking a ticket with a fellow climber, Raha set off to conquer Mount Kilimanjaro, the tallest peak in Africa.
-Being her first time, Raha did not know quite what to expect, but she knew that this is what she was destined to do, feeling a sense of freedom and purpose on her way there.
+Being her first time, Raha did not know what to expect, but she knew that this was what she was destined to do, feeling a sense of freedom and purpose on her way there.

 Things got easier from then on.
-Her family’s support grew more vital to see how determined she was and how her efforts were paying off.
-She got invited to join the Everest Base Camp and started climbing more and more mountains.
+Her familyโ€™s support became more vital as they saw how determined she was and how her efforts were paying off.
+She was invited to join the Everest Base Camp and started climbing more mountains.

-She climbed Antarctica’s highest peak, Mount Vinson, America’s highest peak, Aconcagua, Mexico’s highest mountain, Pico de Orizaba as well as a dormant volcano in Mexico (Iztaccihuatl), another dormant volcano, Mount Elbrus in the Western Caucasus Range, and Kala Pattar, a mountain in the Nepalese Himalayas.
-With enough hills in the bag, it was time for Everest.
+She climbed Mount Vinson, Antarctica’s highest peak, Americaโ€™s highest peak; Aconcagua, Mexicoโ€™s highest mountain, Pico de Orizaba; a dormant volcano in Mexico (Iztaccihuatl); another dormant volcano, Mount Elbrus in the Western Caucasus Range; and Kala Pattar, a mountain in the Nepalese Himalayas.
+With enough hills in the bag, it was time for Everest.ย

 Climbing Mount Everest

-In the four-person team, Raha attempted to be the First Saudi woman to climb Everest, Mohammad Al-Thani the first Qatari man, and Raed Zidan the first Palestinian man.
-While climbing, they worked with a charity called “Reach out to Asia’’ to raise money for Nepali Education.
+In the four-person team, Raha attempted to be the First Saudi woman to climb Everest, Mohammad Al-Thani, the first Qatari man, and Raed Zidan, the first Palestinian man.ย While climbing, they worked with a charity called โ€œReach out to Asiaโ€™โ€™ to raise money for Nepali Education.ย

 Unfurling the Saudi Flag to the cold mountain breeze, Raha stood up there with pride, knowing that not only did she manage to accomplish what she set out to do, but she had also made herself, her family, and her country proud of her.
 Not only that, but she also stood as an inspiration to all women and mountaineers.

 When asked why she decided to climb Mount Everest, Raha iterated that she did not have any political or social reasons for doing so.
-She simply did so because she wanted to.
+She did so because she wanted to.

 What Next?

 Since climbing Mount Everest, Raha has gained immense international fame and inspired many.
-Not only did she inspire many young girls and women to take up their hobbies and try to accomplish what they’ve dreamed of, but she also has pushed forward and kept on with her journey, aiming to do more and more.
+Not only did she inspire many young girls and women to take up their hobbies and try to accomplish what they dreamed of, but she also pushed forward and kept on with her journey, aiming to do more and more.

 She even took up a sponsorship from Adidas and worked on promoting female empowerment in the Middle East.

-Pursuing an MBA degree in Women’s Leadership from the Synergy University in Dubai, maintaining her profession as a graphic designer, and climbing mountains are all things Raha continues to pursue simultaneously.
+Raha continues to pursue an MBA degree in Womenโ€™s Leadership from Synergy University in Dubai, maintain her profession as a graphic designer, and climb mountains simultaneously.

-She never let it bring her down, instead of using it to fuel the fire inside of her and keep moving forward despite all barriers—a true cause of pride to the Kingdom of Saudi Arabia, the world, and women worldwide.
+She never let it bring her down; instead, she used it to fuel the fire inside her and keep moving forward despite all barriersโ€”a true cause of pride to the Kingdom of Saudi Arabia, the world, and women worldwide.ย

-You can find Raha on instagram, twitter, and facebook
+You can find Raha on instagram, twitter, and facebook.ย